codeceptjs/CodeceptJS/docs/configuration.md

   * a path to a js file that will be executed (via `require`) before tests.
 If the file exports a function, the function is called right away with a callback function as the only parameter.
 When the callback is called with no arguments, tests are executed.
-If instead the callback is called with an error as first argument, test execution is aborted and the process stops
+If instead the callback is called with an error as first argument, test execution is aborted and the process stops.
   * a function (dynamic configuration only).
 The function is called before tests with a callback function as the only parameter.
 When the callback is called with no arguments, tests are executed.
-If instead the callback is called with an error as first argument, test execution is aborted and the process stops
+If instead the callback is called with an error as first argument, test execution is aborted and the process stops.
 * **teardown**: - an option to run code _after_ tests are run.
 It can either be:
   * a path to a js file that will be executed (via `require`) after tests.
 If the file exports a function, the function is called right away
   * a function (dynamic configuration only).
-The function is called after tests
+The function is called after tests with a callback function parameter.

 * **translation**: - [locale](http://codecept.io/translation/) to be used to print steps output, as well as used in source code.

 ## Dynamic Configuration